rozlynboutin/microbiome_helper/Metagenomics-Tutorial-Downsampled.md

 **Q11)** Create a box plot for the family Streptococcaceae (Change "Profile Level" to "Family" in the top left).
 Save the box plot as a .png image by using the File->Save plot feature in STAMP.

+You can exit STAMP once you're done with this section.

 ***